vokimon/apunts/computers/css.md

 - vw: percent relative to the view port width
 - vh: percent relative to the view port height
+- vi: percent relative to the view port line axis (horizontal for most, but vertical for some asian scripts)
+- vb: percent relative to the view port block axis (vertical for most, but horizontal for some asian scripts)
 - vmin: percent relative to the view port min axis (height or width)
 - vmax: percent relative to the view port max axis (height or width)